ror-study-group/cucumber-blog/README.md

 *simple_blog/features/create_post.feature*

 	Feature: Create Post

 	  As a guest
 	  I want to create a post
-		So that guests can read it
+	  So that other guests can read it

 	  Scenario: creating a blog post
 	    Given there is a simple blog form
 	    When I create a blog post
+	    Then I should see "First post" in the post title.
-			Then I should see "Hello World" in the text body.
+		And I should see "Hello World" in the post body.

-Non-technical team members can understand this perfectly while you're simultaneously writing *the code you wish you had*.
+Non-technical team members can understand this perfectly.
+And later on, these feature files can be very useful as documentation.

+Don't be mistaken: Creating these concise, descriptive user stories is the bulk of the work when it comes to testing.
+You'll find that, once you start trying to answer your own questions, you'll realize that the story is too complicated, or that the feature is something entirely different.

+Good tests take practice!

+Anyway, we wrote a Feature.
 Lets see what happens when we run `$ cucumber`

 	Feature: Create Post

 	  As a guest
 	  I want to create a post
-	    So that guests can read it
+	  So that other guests can read it

 	  Scenario: creating a blog post
-	    Given there is title field and body field Undefined step: "there is a simple blog form" (Cucumber::Undefined) features/create_post.feature:8:in `Given there is a simple blog form' When I create a blog post
+	    Given there is a simple blog form
+	  	  Undefined step: "there is a simple blog form" (Cucumber::Undefined) features/create_post.feature:8:in `Given there is a simple blog form' When I create a blog post
-	      Undefined step: "I create a blog post" (Cucumber::Undefined) features/create_post.feature:9:in `When I create a blog post' Then I should see "Hello World" in the text body.
+		  Undefined step: "I create a blog post" (Cucumber::Undefined) features/create_post.feature:9:in `When I create a blog post' Then I should see "First post" in the post title.
+	      Undefined step: "I should see "First post" in the post title."
+(Cucumber::Undefined) features/create_post.feature:10:in `Then I should see "First post" in the post title.'
+	    And I should see "Hello World" in the post body.
-		  Undefined step: "I should see "Hello World" in the text body."
-(Cucumber::Undefined) features/create_post.feature:10:in `Then I should see "Hello World" in the text body.'
+	      Undefined step: "I should see "Hello World" in the post body."
+(Cucumber::Undefined) features/create_post.feature:11:in `And I should see "Hello World" in the post body.'

 	1 scenario (1 undefined)
-	3 steps (3 undefined)
+	4 steps (4 undefined)
-	0m0.512s
+	0m1.078s

 	You can implement step definitions for undefined steps with these snippets: